dwightjack/yuzu/docs/packages/yuzu/README.md

 ## Browser Support

 Yuzu works in all modern browsers.
-In order to make it work in browsers that don't support ES2015+ features (like IE11) you need to include the `yuzu-polyfills` package before any other `yuzu*` package.
+In order to make it work in browsers that don't support ES2015+ features (like IE11) you need to include the [**yuzu-polyfills**](/packages/polyfills/) package before any other `yuzu*` package.

-If you're using a package bundler without any polyfill library like [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill/) add this line at the very top of your entrypoint:
+If you're using a package bundler without any polyfill library like [babel-polyfill](https://babeljs.io/docs/en/babel-polyfill/) add this line at the very top of your entry point:

 ```js
 import 'yuzu-polyfills';